quantmind/d3-view/docs/forms.md

 Check if the form inputs pass validation, return ``true`` or ``false``.

+## Customize Fields

+It is possible to customize fields by adding new functionality or wrapping their html representation with additional html elements.

 ## Bootstrap Plugin

 It is possible to use bootstrap layouts for d3 forms by importing and using the ``viewBootstrapForms`` plugin: